This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Extraction of geraniol

 Geraniol can be obtained by distilling the essential oils of the above plants.
-However, this is a complex and expensive process and is only used in the cosmetics industry for particularly high-quality perfumes.
+But this is an expensive process and only applied in scale for the perfume industry.

 How does Geraniol act